Coneriys/apache4/docs/content/reference/routing-configuration/http/middlewares/inflightreq.md

 ---
-title: "Traefik InFlightReq Documentation"
+title: "apache4 InFlightReq Documentation"
-description: "Traefik Proxy's HTTP middleware lets you limit the number of simultaneous in-flight requests.
+description: "apache4 Proxy's HTTP middleware lets you limit the number of simultaneous in-flight requests.
 Read the technical documentation."
 ---

 The `inFlightReq` middleware proactively prevents services from being overwhelmed with high load.